Lessons From Legendary Millionaire Trader

 Lesson 5.
 Don't follow too many stocks.

 Don't follow too many stocks.
 Instead, focus on trading the strongest stocks in a bull market and the weakest stocks in a bear market.
-This limits the number of stocks you trade to a handful (see What to Focus On As a New Trader video).
+This limits the number of stocks you trade to a handful.
 Any more than that and it becomes hard to track them all and trade them adequately.
 The more stocks being watched the more likely it is you'll miss the important moves you're waiting for.